syncfusion-content/flutter-docs/Flutter/barcode/two-dimensional.md

 As like one dimensional symbology, the two dimensional symbology also supports the `module` property.
 The property is used to define the size of the smallest line or dot of the barcode.
-If this property is not set, the size of the smallest line of the barcode is calculated based on the available size and total number of bars for the provided input value.
+If this property is not set, the size of the smallest dot of the barcode is calculated based on the available size.

 **Error correction level**